old-xebis/repository-template/README.md

 ### Local Environment

 Clone the project, run `tools/setup-repo`, and adjust to Your needs.
-Make sure **GL_TOKEN**: [GitLab Personal Access Token](https://gitlab.com/-/profile/personal_access_tokens) with at least scopes `api` is present.
+Make sure **GL_TOKEN**: [GitLab Personal Access Token](https://gitlab.com/-/profile/personal_access_tokens) with at least scopes `api` is present, otherwise `gitlab-ci-linter` would be skipped.

 ### GitLab Project

-Set up release tokens as the GitLab group or the GitLab project variable:
+Set up release and GitLab CI Linter tokens as the GitLab group or the GitLab project variable:

+- **GL_TOKEN**: [GitLab Personal Access Token](https://gitlab.com/-/profile/personal_access_tokens) with at least scopes `api` and `write_repository`.
+Shouldn't be protected otherwise GitLab CI job `lint` fails with an error `Server said HTTP Error 401: Unauthorized: https://gitlab.com/api/v4/ci/lint`.
+- **GH_TOKEN**: [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/about-authentication-to-github#authenticating-with-the-api) with at least scopes `repo` for a private repository or `public_repo` for a public repository.
+Should be protected.

 - Settings
   - CI/CD